Neon22/inkscape-LasercutBox/README.md

 inkscape-LasercutBox
 ====================

-Creates a tabbed box with kerf adjustments.
-Set inside or outside dimensions, independent tab counts for each axis, corner option.
-Have a tight fit with kerf adjustment, or use the least amount of material and have a sloppy fit.
+Creates a tabbed box with kerf setting for tight fits.
+Or dimples for press fits.
+    - set dimensions in various units,
+    - width, depth, height, material thickness,
+    - choose number of tabs for each dimension,
+    - include corners or not,
+    - kerf adjustable - if tight fit required, or
+    - can use dimples for pressure fits for wood etc (rounds or triangles), or
+    - can set zero kerf and use minimal material to create.
+In all cases - uses minimal lines to optimise for laser cutting.